 All this information comes in a email 7 or so days before your hike.
 Please check junk mail before reaching out about the email.
 Also please reference the date and name of your hike, when reaching out for details.

-We are just arranging carpooling from Olds as that is where your guide is from.
+For some hikes we are arranging carpooling from Olds as that is where your guide is from.
 If you are attending but live elsewhere, you will be given a detailed map and meet up times in an email 7-10 days before we go.
-If you live anywhere but Olds/ area... plan on meeting at the trailhead.
+Let me know if you want to carpool, many people came from all over the province last year and I can connect you if you want.
+Generally speaking plan on meeting at the trailhead.
 (Dont drive from Calgary to Olds for carpooling to Kananaskis)

 Unless it is dangerous conditions we go in most weather.
 I cancel if safety is a concern or if the trail is closed.
 That being said we went on a hike last year with terrible rain storms predicted, it misted and we got fantastic misty photos.
 Another hike was +25 and a random thunder shower just about washed us away- We still had so much fun and a soggy but fun ride home.
 If hiking in May, plan for snow or rain, if hiking in June count on rain.
 Come prepared!!
 Dress in layers, bring dry clothing for the car ride home.
 No refunds will be given due to bad weather.

 Hiking boots or shoes.
 Break them in before the day of the hike.

 Lipchap with sunscreen

 Extra clothing- layers, layers, layers!
 Alberta weather can do ANYTHING.